 \begin{proof} Since $\psi$ is the identity on $H$ and $H$ is normal in $G$ we have that, for every $f\in G$ and every $h \in H$, Since $h$ is arbitrary, it follows that $\psi(f^{-1})f$ belongs to the centralizer of $H$ in $G$, and therefore $\psi(f) = f$, by hypothesis.
 Since $f$ is also arbitrary, the result follows. \end{proof}

 The motivation for Lemma \ref{lem:restriction} is the following claim:

 \begin{lemma} The centralizer of $\PMod_c(\Sigma_g)$ in $\Mod(\Sigma_g)$ is trivial. \end{lemma}

 \begin{proof} Suppose $f\in \Mod(\Sigma_g)$ commutes with every element of $\PMod_c(\Sigma_g)$, and in particular with every Dehn twist.
-In particular, we have that for every curve $c$ on $\Sigma_g$.
+In particular, we have that

+for every curve $a$ on $\Sigma_g$.
 But, as we mentioned in the proof of Proposition \ref{prop:autos_pmod}, the Alexander method of \cite{HMV} implies that every element of $\Mod(\Sigma_g)$ that fixes every curve on $\Sigma_g$ is the identity. \end{proof}